SaiKishore-Ch/assignment2-Chowdam/README.md

 ***

 # FOOD RECOMMEDATIONS
 The below table has the food recommedations in maryville city.
-My personal choice would be Mc Chicken which is available in MC Donalds located opposite to AT & T , orange juice at macey's is simply amazing which is made of fresh pulp and adundant in vitamin c.
+My personal choice would be Mc Chicken which is available in MC Donalds located opposite to AT & T , Coke at Mc Donalds's is simply amazing which is made me feel fresh.
 For dinner white sauce pasta at A&G is just mouth watering its the chef's recommdation.
 I would suggest everyone to try these.

 | Food/Drinks  | Location | Price   |
 |--------------|----------|--------:|